 The Health Careers Connection Program is designed to help disadvantaged, underrepresented and high-achieving high school students from counties in West Michigan succeed at Western Michigan University and return to their communities to practice after graduation.

-Beginning summer I 2017, a cohort of incoming freshmen will come to WMU's campus to begin taking classes.
-At the end of the summer, these students will have earned six credits toward their bachelor's degree from Western Michigan University.
+During the summer I session, a cohort of incoming first year students will come to WMU's campus to take classes.
+At the end of the session, these students will have earned six credits toward their bachelor's degree from Western Michigan University.